pythonnoobyeti/PutinVsTrumpGame/README.md

 4. python russia_forever.py

 ## If you wont to build exec, use pyinstaller and spec file:
-1. install pyinstaller by pip
-2. change path to icon in spec file
+1. change path to icon in spec file
-3. pyinstaller russia_forever.spec
+2. pyinstaller russia_forever.spec